Jira Integration Help

 Now, give it an Application Name (e.g. CardBoard) and keep the Application Type as Generic Application.

-Record the values for Consumer key and Shared secret.
+Record the values for Shared secret.
 You will use this in CardBoard later to authenticate.

 Make sure you check the Create incoming link checkbox.
 Then click Continue.